 More than 57 nations have worked with the Global Footprint Network.

-Mathis Wackernagel’s father introduced him to The Limits to Growth when he was 10, and he grew up with a vivid awareness of the potential for global ecological collapse.
-He became an and developed the Ecological Footprint, a science-based tool that graphically shows depletion of ecological assets, while completing his Ph.D. at the University of British Columbia.
-He has worked on sustainability issues with businesses, academics, NGOs and governments around the world.
+Mathis Wackernagel’s father introduced him to The Limits to Growth when he was 10, and he grew up with a vivid awareness of the potential for global ecological disruption.
+Mathis became an engineer to advance the theme of “small is beautiful” and renewable energy.
+He developed the Ecological Footprint while completing his Ph.D. at the University of British Columbia.
+He co-founded Global Footprint Network as the vehicle to apply his landmark work to influence individuals, businesses and governments to conserve, protect and live in balance with our earth's bounty.
 Susan Burns, also an engineer, is a lifelong nature enthusiast and founder of Natural Strategies, a sustainability consulting firm.
-She created a business case for sustainability and promoted groundbreaking concepts in pollution prevention and industrial ecology.
-The couple launched Global Footprint Network (GFN) in 2003 to advance the Ecological Footprint, coordinate research, develop methodology standards and provide decision makers with resource accounts to help humans operate within the Earth’s ecological limits.
-GFN coordinates research, develops methodological standards, and releases annual data, giving decision-makers the data they need to succeed in a world facing tightening resource constraints.
-At the time of the Award, two national governments (Wales and Ireland) had adopted the Ecological Footprint as an indicator of sustainability, and it was being used by hundreds of cities and counties.
+Susan created a business case for sustainability and promoted innovative concepts in pollution prevention and industrial ecology.
+The couple launched Global Footprint Network in 2003 to advance the Ecological Footprint, coordinate research, develop methodology standards and provide decision makers with resource accounts to help humans operate within the Earth’s ecological limits.
+Susan transitioned out of executive leadership to focus on leading Global Footprint Network Finance for Change program in 2016, but remains on the Board.